NJ Income Tax - Deceased Taxpayers

 If there is no personal representative and there is no surviving spouse/civil union partner, the person in charge of the decedent’s property must file and sign the return as “personal representative.”

-If there is a refund due and you wish the check to be issued to the decedent’s surviving spouse/civil union partner or estate, mark the indicator (oval or box) in the signature section and enclose a copy of the decedent’s death certificate.
+If there is a refund due and you want the Division to issue the check to the decedent’s surviving spouse/civil union partner or estate, mark the indicator (oval or box) in the signature section and enclose a copy of the decedent’s death certificate.

 If you had the right to receive income that the deceased person would have received had he or she lived, and this income was not included on the decedent's final return, you must report the income on your own return when you receive it.
-The income or gain is included on your return on the "Other" income line.
+Include the income or gain on your return on the "Other" income line.